Ruby Commey

 Ruby Commey (born 29 July 1991 in Berlin, Germany) is a German actress.
 She was born in Berlin and has performed at the Kammerspiele, Deutsches Theater and Berliner Ensemble.

 In 2019, she portrayed Germania in the music video for Rammstein's song Deutschland, which was a number-one single in several countries, but also attracted significant controversy due to her African heritage.

 Filmography

 Theater

-Commey has appeared in four different productions at the Deutsches Theater in Berlin:
+Commey has appeared in various productions.
+Among them four different productions at the Deutsches Theater in Berlin:, Maxim Gorki Theater, Volksbühne.